 This is noted for its superior heat-distribution control.
 Stands out for its sturdy construction.
 Holds up to 13 burgers.
-Features one-touch cleaning system and large ash collector.
+Features a one-touch cleaning system and large ash collector.

 Some reported that assembly was challenging.

 High quality for a low cost.
 The smaller size makes it simple to store.
 Comes with two bowl handles and durable wheels that make it great for camping.
 Easy to assemble and clean.

 Too small for most families.
 Some units ship with missing parts, most noticeably screws.